topscoder/nuclei-wordfence-cve/README.md

 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.

-## Manually Enhanced
+## Protecting Customized Templates

-Manually enhanced templates can be marked with `# Enhanced` in last line of the template to avoid the template to be overwritten by accident.
+To prevent accidental overwrites, you can mark templates you've manually customized with a comment at the end.
+Add the line `# Enhanced` as the last line of the template file.

 ## License